Claire-Fisher/boardgame-buddy-ms3/README.md

 Monitized links to boardgame online shops to direct users to purchase could be included on the game full info page.
 - User feedback from Penny Lewis: "You could have links that take you to independents that sell the games, rather than Amazon."

+### Events / Meetups / Venues
+Create an events page for businesses and/or users to post details about local gaming events.
+User can filter event by their location (based on the city/country info they enter on their profiles)

+### Wishlist
+Allow users to create an additional list to their Collection, called a Wishlist.
+Helping them keep track of games they may have played, but don't own, but would like to in future.

+### Profile Sharing
+Allow users to view each other's profile pages.
+If you're hosting a game session, you can invite your guests to view your collection list to help decide what to play (additional search functionality would be recommended).
+If people are looking to buy you a gift, invite them to view your wishlist for a whole shopping list of gift game options.

+### Landing page highlights
+Instead of the home page as the library, some general info and stats on a home page would be a more interesting entry to the site.
+"Top three trending now" / "Top Three highest rated games" / "Top Three games in people's collections etc.

 ## Future Features Requested my user testers

 ### Dean Russell